gregnrobinson/blinkstick-ansible/README.md

 ## Cron Schedules

-There is a `cron.yaml` file at the root of the repository that takes the vars section and creates cron jobs with whatever is configured under the crons variable.
 Add lines to the `vars.crons` section to create cron jobs on the machine the executes the Ansible playbook.

 To apply cron schedules from the root of the repository...